Volunteer with Rhinos

 Volunteer on our unique rhino & elephant conservation programme

 Our Rhino & Elephant Conservation volunteer programme takes a unique approach to the protection of our endangered black and white rhinos and elephants, and the environment in which they live.
-In February 2021 we welcomed the arrival of a pair of male cheetahs born in Canada and re-wilded to Zimbabwe.
-Volunteers are involved in the tracking and monitoring of the cheetah alongside their volunteer work with rhinos and elephants.

 In addition to working with iconic wildlife, rhino conservation volunteers work closely on other projects alongside our local employees and community members.
 You will play a vital role in safeguarding the future of Zimbabwe's endangered species and in supporting our rural communities.